 I attend sales meetings regularly

 I have a content creation process in place and sales is involved

 Sales is aware of campaigns I execute, has the promotional copy, and has follow-up sequences to ensure success

-The sales team uses content my team creates in the sales process
+The sales team uses content from my team with prospects in the sales process